Scimonster/The-Sofer-Game/README.md

 The-Sofer-Game
 ==============

 A game for a contest.
+See <http://jewishinteractive.net/students/competition-3-with-mitzvah-day/>